JamesLewis1998/Software_UpSkilling_Workspace/README.md

  quite often in programming there's multiple ways to do the same thing another option is called f-strings f-strings allows you to make strings with other variables and python code

+ else and elif statements - else if is a combination of if and else statements elif - looks at the if conditions then move onto elif to consider if statement within else statement
+    age = 20
+    if age >= 18:
+        print("adult")
+    elif age > 12:
+        print("teen")
+    elif age > 1:
+        print("child")
+    else:
+        print("baby")
+ can also check for two conditions at once
+ Refactoring is the process of resturcturing code whilst keeping original functionality common to refactor code to make it simpler or more understandable @ a quick glance nested if statement makes code more understandable at a quick glance can put an if inside another if elif or else statement note once you return something, the rest of the code in a function does not run so where something is place is sequential to this return statement placement of indentations in programming matter - driving sequence of functions and order of which they are executed in